taylorsilva/posts/building-and-pushing-images/README.md

 Now let's push the image to an image registry!
 For this example we're pushing to [Docker Hub](https://hub.docker.com/) using the [`registry-image` resource](https://github.com/concourse/registry-image-resource).
 You can use the `registry-image` resource to push to any image registry, private or public.
 Check out the [`README.md`](https://github.com/concourse/registry-image-resource/blob/master/README.md) for more details on using the resource.

-Pushing the image is simple, simply add a [put step](https://concourse-ci.org/jobs.html#put-step) to our job plan and tell the regstry-image resource where the tarball of the image is.
+To push the image add a [put step](https://concourse-ci.org/jobs.html#put-step) to our job plan and tell the regstry-image resource where the tarball of the image is.

 The put step will push the image using the information defined in the resource's [source](https://concourse-ci.org/resources.html#schema.resource.source).